Blog

 Colombia

-The standard workweek is 46 hours.
-Overtime is limited to two hours daily and is paid at a premium.
+The standard workweek is 44 hours.
+Overtime is limited to two hours per day and is compensated with a premium of 25% for daytime hours and 75% for nighttime hours.

 In 2021, Law 2101 established a gradual reduction of the maximum legal working hours from 48 to 42 hours.
 The cut to the 44-hour workweek is set to take place in July 2025, while the final goal should become official in July 2026.